himynameisjonas/jonas.brusman.se/_posts/2012-08-25-real-time-instagram-feed-for-silarapp.md

   - square
 ---

 Working on a *real-time Instagram photo feed* for a new [SilarApp](http://silarapp.com) dashboard.
-Perfect for a event or venue who wants to encourage the use of Instagram to increase their reach in social media.
+Perfect for an event or a venue who wants to encourage the use of Instagram to increase their reach in social media.

 And by the way, I love my kitchen table!